rayanequeiroz/SimpleWeather/README.md

 ```
 2. Go to the cloned directory (e.g. cd weather-by-evergreen).
 3. Run `npm install`.
 4. Run `npm start`.
 The command will start a local live server.
-Open (http://localhost:3030/weather-by-evergreen) in your browser, if the tab doesn't open automatically
+Open (http://localhost:3030/weather-by-evergreen) in your browser, if the tab doesn't open automatically.
 5. I would be glad to have any code review on your part :)

 ### Contact me